- This event has passed.

 12th May: 5:00 pm - 7:00 pm BST

-Giovanni di Paolo, The Creation of the World and the Expulsion from Paradise (MET)
+Giovanni di Paolo, The Creation of the World and the Expulsion from Paradise (Met)

 This seminar series brings together emerging scholars of historical ecologies, placing them in conversation to reflect on the relationship humanity has and had with the natural world.
 By tracing how human–environment relations have been imagined, governed, and lived in the past, the seminar foregrounds nature not as a distant backdrop but as a proximate and entangled neighbour.
 Responding to one another and in dialogue with attendees, this seminar will workshop how historical perspectives can inform present-day responses to the climate and natural world, offering critical insights into environmental-stewardship, -responsibility, -coexistence, and environmentally-just futures.